 II.3 The Old Europe.
-When the UK gets null points from France.
+When the UK gets nul points from France.

 II.4 The Sympathy Vote.
 When anything sung in French first gets a point, and/or the last country without any points finally gets off the mark.
-A special toast to any country left with zero points at the end.
+A special toast at the end to any country which did not receive so much as a single vote.

 II.5 The “Viktor, You Very Unattractive Fellow.”
 Two drinks if the hosts speak in rhyme and/or pretend to flirt with each other.
 Finish your drink if the flirting is serious.

-PHASE II INTERMEDIATE: You and your friends probably will be too unruly by this stage to catch every occurrence of these, so just try to catch what you can.
+PHASE II INTERMEDIATE: You and your friends probably will be too unruly by this stage to register every occurrence of these, so just try to catch what you can.